BigJack321/dvd_rental_api/README.md

-# dvd rental database API
+# API for dvdrental database

 This is an API made in a few hours, user can choose records from table via queries.